ChicoState/UX-MusicMirror/phaseII/README.md

 ## Introduction

-!!!
-Describe the general problem that the project is trying to solve and the focus of this interval of work !!!
+Music Mirror aims to streamline the process of moving playlists from one platform to another.
+In order to to this, it is important that the user's interactions with the app are more efficient and effective than the alternative.
+Thus, this phase of our project was spent digging into the the layout and gathering feedback on the user experience.

 ## Methods